HOME-OFFICE-IMPROVEMENTS-LTD/ai-code-assistant-pro/marketing/press-release.md

 ### Privacy-First Innovation

-"In an era where data privacy is paramount, AI Code Assistant Pro sets the gold standard with 100% local processing," said the development team at Home & Office Improvements Ltd. "Developers can leverage advanced AI capabilities without compromising their intellectual property or violating enterprise security policies."
+"In an era where data privacy is paramount, AI Code Assistant Pro sets the gold standard with 100% local processing," noted company leadership.
+"Developers can leverage advanced AI capabilities without compromising their intellectual property or violating enterprise security policies."

 Key privacy features include:
 - **Zero data collection** - No code or usage data transmitted